eclipse/upm/README.md

 * Gas sensor
 * Analog to digital converter

-The developer community is encouraged to help expand the list of supported sensors and actuators and provide feedback on interface design.
+The developer community is welcome to submit feedback on existing categories or suggest new ones.

 ### Example